devliqht/dcisman/README.md

+### This project has been closed and graded.
+Thank you to everyone who participated (and hacked.. cool)!

 # DCISMan - Pac-Man Inspired Game

 #### A web-based game inspired by Pac-Man with user authentication, leaderboard, and admin panel.